-Machinists completing this program will have earned an AAS degree in Manufacturing Technology, three NIMS credentials, a certification from the Department of Labor that they are fully qualified for their occupation, and three years of experience.
+Machinists completing this program will have earned an AAS degree in CNC Precision Machining, three NIMS credentials, a certification from the Department of Labor that they are fully qualified for their occupation, and three years of experience.

 CNC Operators perform essential functions in manufacturing.
 They set up, operate, or tend lathe and turning machines to turn, bore, thread, form, or face metal or plastic materials, such as wire, rod or bar stock.
 This is a field of high demand, good pay, and excellent growth opportunities.